 For our final Project in Hacking and building the professor gave up the task of using a basic Arduino kit to make almost anything, we would like.

 I choose to develop a self-driving car.
 My Arduino self-driving car is a project will be made by using a car chassis, four motorized wheels, and a few sensors.
 It is powered by a 4 4.1-volt battering using an Arduino and an Adafruit.
 When it is turned on, it starts driving straight forward.
 When it finds an obstacle ahead, it looks for both sides, and turn to the side where it has more free space.
 If there is no free space ahead of or on both sides, it reverses the motors to drive backward.

+To begin I assembled the car chassis.
+This was rather simple and intuitive.
 You will also have to connect the 4 motors.
 Keep in mind that you can connect the red and black wires to either side because of it reversible but you should maintain the same connection for each.
 These can then be attached to the car chassis as well.
 The wheels them connect to the motor they require quite a bit of force to attach them.

+Next, you can mount the Arduino.
 The Motor shield will be next depending on how you ordered your motor shield you may have to assemble it by soldering the head pins this will allow for the current to Arduino.

 Once you have the Motor shield connected to the Arduino you can then connect the 4 Motors to M1-M4.